• Home

 Most people can get a bright white smile only with teeth whitening.
 Here are three teeth whitening options you can choose from.

-In-office bleaching is a word that refers to the dentist’s chairside treatment of stained dentition with high concentrations of oxidizing chemicals.
+In-office bleaching is one way you can undergo teeth whitening to your desired shade.
+It typically refers to a dentist-led chairside treatment of stained dentition with high concentrations of oxidizing chemicals.
 The dentist uses bleaching products to treat teeth discoloration.

 Originally, the tray-based whitening system was done at home.
 The person does the process on their own.
-But in this method, the dentist supervises your activity if you follow the step-by-step procedure of the system.
+In this method, the dentist supervises your activity as you follow the step-by-step procedure.

 How does it work: